-With Krill Oil, there is an independent observer on board 24/7 who reports back to CCAMLR on a daily basis.
-Talk about going the extra mile to ensure sustainability and environmental protection.
+With our Krill Oil, there is an independent observer on board 24/7 who reports back to CCAMLR on a daily basis.
+Talk about going the extra mile to ensure sustainability and environmental protection…

-And yet, there’s even more this astounding thing we do during the entire sea to shelf process that few (if any) other manufacturers do...
+And yet, our manufacturer takes this one step further during the sea to shelf process that few (if any) others do…

-Traceability – A Rare Commodity in Krill Harvesting
+Traceability – A Rare Find in Krill Harvesting

-We have adopted The Marine Stewardship Council’s (MSC) “boat to plate” mentality and adheres to MSC’s Chain of Custody standard.
-But what does this really mean?
+We have adopted The Marine Stewardship Council’s (MSC) “boat to plate” mentality and adhere to MSC’s Chain of Custody standard.

-MSC certification means that every company that handles the product (from harvesting to encapsulation):
+With MSC certification, every company that handles the product (from harvesting to encapsulation):